kyoh86/richgo/README.md

 lineStyle:
   # Same format as `buildStyle`

+# A threashold of the coverage
+coverThreshold: (0-100)

+# Style of the "Cover" lines with the coverage that is higher than coverThreshold.
+coveredStyle:
+  # Same format as `buildStyle`

+# Style of the "Cover" lines with the coverage that is lower than coverThreshold.
+uncoveredStyle:
+  # Same format as `buildStyle`

 # If you want to delete lines, write the regular expressions.
 removals:
   - (regexp)